whimian/pyGeoStatistics/docs/basics/kriging.rst

 Intro
 -----

-Kriging is **"a collection of gneralized linear regression techniques for "** **"minimizing an estimation variance defined from a priori model for a convariance".**
+Kriging is **"a collection of gneralized linear regression techniques for minimizing an estimation variance defined from a priori model for a convariance".**

 Consider the estimate of an unsampled value :math:`z(\mathbf{u})` from neighboring data values :math:`z({\mathbf{u}}_{\alpha}),\alpha=1,\dots,n`.